Buying a home in the USA compared to the UK and Ireland

 When buying a home in America, the buyer teams up with a real estate agent /Realtor.
 The real estate agent works solely for the buyer and has no loyalty to the home sellers.
 The agent is there to help you find and buy a home and hopefully protect you from buying a lemon.

 The buyer agent will be able to get you access to any home you want to see and you can schedule a property tour of multiple homes in a day.
 Just sit in their car (or follow them in yours) and get chauffeured around town.
-Your agent might even buy you coffee and a frosted cupcake too at Starbucks halfway through the property tour to keep your caffeinated, enthusiastic and alert.
+Your agent might even buy you coffee and a frosted cupcake too at Starbucks halfway through the property tour to keep you caffeinated, enthusiastic, and alert.
 They do want you to buy a home after all.

 Even better.
 The American home buyer doesn't have to pay their Realtor a penny.
 The service is FREE.
-The buyer's agent gets paid by the home seller and as a percentage of the sale price (if the buyer closes on a home).
+The buyer's agent gets paid by the home seller as a percentage of the sale price (if the buyer closes on a home).

 In the US, a home buyer will usually have no interaction with the listing agent unless they go to an open house at the weekend.